samuel-jimenez/GramEditor/docs/vim.md

 ### Tree-sitter

-Tree-sitter is a powerful tool that Gram uses to understand the structure of your code.
+[Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is an open source project independent from Gram which Gram uses to understand the structure of code, and which supports many programming languages.
 Gram provides motions that change the current cursor position, and text objects that can be used as the target of actions.

 | Command                         | Default Shortcut            |
 | ------------------------------- | --------------------------- |